 - Pay-As-You-Go: The system charges you for a cluster based on the time the cluster is actually used in hours.

-- EMR Role: The default value is AliyunEMRDefaultRole and cannot be changed.
+- EMR Role: The value is fixed to AliyunEMRDefaultRole and cannot be changed.
 This RAM role authorizes a cluster to access other Alibaba Cloud services, such as ECS and OSS.

 - ECS Role: You can also assign an application role to a cluster.
 Then, EMR applies for a temporary AccessKey pair when applications running on the compute nodes of that cluster access other Alibaba Cloud services, such as OSS.
 This way, you do not need to manually enter an AccessKey pair.
-You can grant the access permissions on specific Alibaba Cloud services to the application role as required.
+You can grant the access permissions of the application role on specific Alibaba Cloud services as required.

 Bootstrap Actions Optional.
 You can configure bootstrap actions to run custom scripts before a cluster starts.
 For more information, see Bootstrap actions.
 Instance Gateway Instance The available instance types in the current zone.
 For more information, see Instance families.